goschtl/zope/bluebream/trunk/README.txt

 ------------

 `BlueBream <http://packages.python.org/bluebream>`_ makes it easy to setup a new project using Zope packages.
-BlueBream generate a project directory from a template called ``bluebream``.
+BlueBream generates a project directory from a template called ``bluebream``.
 The template is created using `PasteScript
 <http://pythonpaste.org/script/developer.html>`_ by Ian Bicking.